devopsgroup-io/catapult/README.md

 ## Interpreting Apache AB Results ##

-Using a satisifed [Apdex](https://en.wikipedia.org/wiki/Apdex) of 7 seconds, we can see that 98% of users would be satisfied.
+Using a satisfied [Apdex](https://en.wikipedia.org/wiki/Apdex) of 7 seconds, we can see that 98% of users would be satisfied.

 ```
 Percentage of the requests served within a certain time (ms)